Ritikkoshta02/Infield_TEST_DBMF/README.md

 This work proposes a scalable RL-based framework for concurrent in-field testing of DMFBs.
 The approach enables efficient defect detection while preserving ongoing bioassay operations, making it suitable for real-world biomedical applications.

+The integration of reinforcement learning with a greedy post-processing strategy improves scalability and overall routing efficiency for larger DMFB grids.

 ---

 # Citation